Barkeria delpinalii Archila & Chiron

 300 meters above sea level.

-The type specimen was collected at the type locality in May which would seem to indicate that it blooms in this month, but the description gives no explicit mention of the blooming season.
+The specimen was collected at the type locality in May which would seem to indicate that it blooms in this month, but the description gives no explicit mention of the blooming season.

 N/A